Planning Your Trip

 Things to Do

-Atlanta truly has something for everything.
+Atlanta truly has something for everyone.
 There are plenty of options for family-friendly outings, such as Zoo Atlanta, the Georgia Aquarium (home to more than 100,000 animals) and the Center for Puppetry Arts.
 Foodies, history buffs, nature enthusiasts, art lovers, and sports fans will also find attractions that cater to their tastes.
 It also serves as a good hub for taking day trips.

 Here are the top three can't-miss attractions in the city:

 - Learn about the city's origins at the Atlanta History Center, which features permanent and rotating exhibitions on everything from the city's railroad origins and its role in the Civil War to folks arts and legendary golfer Bobby Jones, plus year-round programming for children and adults alike.
 Stroll the grounds and visit the Smith Family Farm, Atlanta’s oldest surviving farmhouse, which includes hands-on demonstrations of foodways, crafts and carpentry.
 You can also visit the Swan House on the grounds, which was featured in the "Hunger Games" films.

-- Visit the 200-acre Piedmont Park, Atlanta's version of Central Park, which has a weekend farmers’ market, tennis courts, public swimming pool, off-leash dog park, sports fields, playgrounds and miles of paved paths for running and cycling.
+- Visit the 185-acre Piedmont Park, Atlanta's version of Central Park, which has a weekend farmers’ market, tennis courts, public swimming pool, off-leash dog park, sports fields, playgrounds and miles of paved paths for running and cycling.
 Don't miss the Atlanta Botanical Gardens, which is adjacent to the property and hosts the largest collection of species of orchids in the United States in addition to stunning year-round gardens.

 - Stroll or rent a bike at Piedmont Park and travel down the BeltLine Eastside Trail to Ponce City Market, an adaptive reuse project in the old Sears, Roebuck & Co. building featuring apartments, offices, shopping, a food hall, and a rooftop with an 18-hole miniature golf course, boardwalk-style games and ample seating to sip a cocktail while savoring panoramic views of the city.